vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-Confirm that the finger print on the login server matches the fingerprints shown below and type 'yes'.
+Confirm that the finger print on the login server matches the appropriate fingerprint shown below and type 'yes'.

 <!--
 * Old Raapoi 130.195.19.14: